thuml/Transolver/Car-Design-ShapeNetCar/README.md

 The raw data can be found [[here]](http://www.nobuyuki-umetani.com/publication/mlcfd_data.zip), which is provided by [Nobuyuki Umetani](https://dl.acm.org/doi/abs/10.1145/3197517.3201325).

+If you find the download button does not work, please directly try this link: http://www.nobuyuki-umetani.com/publication/mlcfd_data.zip

 3. Train and evaluate model.
 We provide the experiment scripts under the folder `./scripts/`.
 You can reproduce the experiment results as the following examples:

 ```bash